 If you're in a violent relationship, your first priority is very simple: Get yourself and your kids to safety.
-Statistics show that the most dangerous time for a battered person is the point at which they leave the relationship.
+Statistics show that the most dangerous time for women living with batterers is the point at which they leave the relationship.
+(The vast majority of battered spouses or partners are women, but if you are a battered man, all of this advice applies to you as well.)

-This means that you will need to find housing somewhere that the abuser can't find you—a shelter, a hotel, or the home of a friend that the abuser doesn't know.
-Don't go to your parent's house, your best friend's house, or somewhere else where the abuser is likely to look for you.
+This means that you will need to find housing somewhere that the abuser can't find you—a battered women's shelter, a hotel, or the home of a friend that the abuser doesn't know.
+Don't go to your parents' house, your best friend's house, or somewhere else where the abuser is likely to look for you.

 If you have time to plan, start putting aside cash—again, preferably somewhere other than your house.
 Leave some clothes and important items with a friend in case you have to leave your house quickly.
 And start documenting every incident of physical or emotional abuse in your household, whether it involves you or your kids.
 Make a note of the date and time the incident occurred, and exactly what happened.